We can’t rush to judgment on who was behind Gaza hospital blast, Sunak says

 “Our intelligence services have been rapidly analysing the evidence to independently establish the facts.
 We are not in a position at this point to say more than that.”

-But he said they were working “at pace” while “co-operating and collaborating with our allies on this issue as we look to get to the bottom of the situation”.
+Mr Sunak declined to back calls from more than 40 MPs for a ceasefire so that the release of hostages could be secured, international law could be upheld and medical supplies, food, fuel, electricity and water could be given to the Palestinian people.

+Instead he said that Israel had a “right to defend itself, to protect its people and to act against terrorism and ensure that the awful attack we’ve seen from Hamas cannot happen again”.

-Mr Sunak said the UK was continuing to press to get humanitarian aid into Gaza and is “working around the clock” to free the hostages taken by Hamas.
+Mr Sunak said the UK was continuing to press to get humanitarian aid into Gaza and was “working around the clock” to free the hostages taken by Hamas.
+He was meeting on Wednesday with the family of one of those captured.

 At least seven British nationals, including 13-year-old Yahel Sharabi, were killed in the militant group’s atrocity in Israel on October 7.